About Us / About MEA

 Missions and mandates of the mea

 The Maritime Employers Association (MEA) has for mission to represent all maritime stakeholders in the Ports of Montréal, Trois-Rivières/Bécancour, Hamilton and Toronto.
-It negotiates and administers the collective agreements to its members which includes ship owners and/or ship operators and/or ship agents and stevedoring companies.
+It negotiates and administers the collective agreements of its members which includes ship owners and/or ship operators and/or ship agents and stevedoring companies.

 Its mission also involves recruiting, training, deploying labour and playing an advisory role regarding occupational health and safety for the benefit of port terminal operators.